yokai-php/batch-src/docs/docs/bridges/symfony-messenger.rst

 Dispatch item with messenger writer
 ------------------------------------------------------------

-| This item writer will dispatch every item in Symfony's messenger bus.
+| This item writer will dispatches each item through Symfony's messenger bus.
 | Items must be objects that messenger can handle.

 .. literalinclude:: symfony-messenger/dispatch-each-item-as-message-writer.php